MAY LITERARY BIRTHDAYS

 - Pre-Raphaelite poet and painter Dante Gabriel Rossetti nee Gabriel Charles Dante Rossetti (1828; 1882)

-- Singapore-born mystery writer, creator of Simon Templar (The Saint), Leslie Charteris nee Leslie Charles Bowyer Yin (1907)
+- Singapore-born mystery writer, creator of Simon Templar (The Saint), Leslie Charteris nee Leslie Charles Bowyer Yin (1907; d.1993)

-- Alabama native, African American novelist and essayist Albert L. Murray (1916), who incorporated a blues aesthetic into his novels
+- Alabama native, African American novelist and essayist Albert L. Murray (1916; d.2013), who incorporated a blues aesthetic into his novels

-- Philadelphia-born novelist and poet Rosellen Brown (1939)
+- Philadelphia-born novelist and poet Rosellen Brown (1939; incorrectly stated as 1949 at link)

 - May 13